NilPointer-Software/bdfd-wiki/src/bdscript/repliedMessageID.md

 ```
 Returns the ID of the replied message form the given message.

+#### Parameters
-- `Channel ID` : The ID of the channel where the message is.
+- `Channel ID` : The channel where the message is located.
-- `Message ID` : The ID of the message.
+- `Message ID` : The message from which the ID of the replied message will be taken from.

 ## Example
 ```